libsdl-org/libtiff/doc/functions/TIFFOpen.rst

 To alter these values, or to define values for additional fields, :c:func:`TIFFSetField` must be used.

+A file can also be opened for reading and writing with *mode* (``r+``).
+In this case, the first TIFF directory in the file is automatically read, but calls to :c:func:`TIFFSetField` are put into a fresh directory, which will be appended when the file is closed.

 :c:func:`TIFFOpenW` opens a TIFF file with a Unicode filename, for read/writing.

 :c:func:`TIFFFdOpen` is like :c:func:`TIFFOpen` except that it opens a TIFF file given an open file descriptor *fd*.
 The file's name and mode must reflect that of the open descriptor.
 The object associated with the file descriptor **must support random access**.
+In order to close a TIFF file opened with :c:func:`TIFFFdOpen` first :c:func:`TIFFCleanup` should be called to free the internal TIFF structure without closing the file handle and afterwards the file should be closed using its file descriptor *fd*.

 :c:func:`TIFFSetFileName` sets the file name in the tif-structure and returns the old file name.